JotaGreen/diceblackjack/gamedesigndocument.md

 5. The controller asks the ui to update with the new GameState.
 The ui has interactive elements described in detail in a following section, to reveal the results progressively to the player.
 When the player selects to proceed to the next turn, the ui communicates to the controller, the controller tells the engine to proceed.
 6. Steps 2 - 5 (a turn) are repeated until the end of match.

+8. The player selects to proceed to the next turn (if the match did not end).
+The ui communicates to the controller.
+The controller communicates to the engine with a "Proceed" action.
+The engine returns a new GameState (start of next turn).
+The controller obtains an analysis of the GameState.

-This game code flow was designed to allow the Player 2 strategry to possibly cheat and choose its action based on the action and roll of Player 1 (some AI strategies were intentionally designed to cheat), and to present the end of turn state to the user before proceeding to the next turn (even if there is no action to be taken).
+This game code flow was designed to allow the Player 2 strategry to possibly cheat (don't follow the game rules) and choose its action based on the action and roll of Player 1 (some AI strategies were intentionally designed to cheat), and to present the end of turn state to the user before proceeding to the next turn (even if there is no action to be taken).

 ## UI